janbpunkt/wpubg/readme.txt

 4. fill out all fields
 5. save

-== Known issues ==
-1. no error catching yet
-2. PUBG-API only allows 10 requests per minute as a default (you can request higher amounts on https://developer.pubg.com)
-3. no caching yet

 == Screenshots ==
 1. That's how it will look live
 2. The backend